nicolaivs/Translator3000/README.md

 2. The script will:
    - Ask you to choose source language (Danish or English, default: English)
-   - Ask you to choose target language from 9 supported options
+   - Ask you to choose target language from 10 supported options
    - Automatically show CSV files in the `source/` folder
    - Let you choose which file to translate
-   - Show available columns in your CSV
+   - Show available columns in your CSV with numbers
-   - Ask which columns you want to translate
+   - Ask which columns you want to translate (by number, e.g., "1,3" or "2,4,5")
    - Save the translated file to the `target/` folder

 ### Programmatic Usage